Arms control, disarmament and non-proliferation in NATO

-At their three summits since 2014, Allies have reaffirmed their long-standing commitment to conventional arms control as a key element of Euro-Atlantic security and emphasised the importance of full implementation and compliance to rebuild trust and confidence.
-They underscored that Russia’s unilateral military activity in and around Ukraine has undermined peace, security and stability across the region, and its selective implementation of the Vienna Document and Open Skies Treaty and long-standing non-implementation of the CFE Treaty have eroded the positive contributions of these arms control instruments.
-Allies called on Russia to fully adhere to its commitments.
+At their summits since 2014, Allies have reaffirmed their long-standing commitment to conventional arms control as a key element of Euro-Atlantic security and emphasised the importance of full implementation and compliance to rebuild trust and confidence.
+They have underscored that Russia's unilateral military activity in and around Ukraine – and, since February 2022, its brutal and unprovoked war against Ukraine – has shattered peace in Europe and is the gravest threat to the rules-based international order in decades.
+Moreover, Russia's long-standing non-implementation of the CFE Treaty has eroded the positive contribution of this arms control instrument to security and stability in the Euro-Atlantic area, as has its selective implementation of two arms control agreements: the Vienna Document (VDOC) and the Treaty on Open Skies.

-NATO is committed to the goal of creating the conditions for a world without nuclear weapons – but reconfirms that, as long as there are nuclear weapons in the world, NATO will remain a nuclear alliance.
-However, it will do so at the lowest level consistent with its defence obligations, and with an appropriate mix of nuclear and conventional forces.
-The nuclear weapons committed to NATO have been reduced by more than 90 per cent since the height of the Cold War, and the role of nuclear weapons in NATO’s defence doctrine has been dramatically reduced.
+Nuclear weapons committed to NATO’s defence have been reduced by more than 90 per cent since the height of the Cold War.
 NATO nuclear weapon states have also reduced their nuclear arsenals and ceased production of highly enriched uranium or plutonium for nuclear weapons.
-Allies remain committed to crafting the conditions for further reductions in the future on the basis of reciprocity, recognising that progress on arms control and disarmament must take into account the prevailing international security environment.
+Allies remain committed to creating the conditions for further reductions in the future on the basis of reciprocity, recognising that progress on arms control and disarmament must take into account the prevailing international security environment.